icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Fetches details about subscriptions to a specific publication namespace, including optional statistical filtering.

 - **Parameters**:
   - `prev`: Optional.
-Principal of the last Subscriber in previous fetch to continue pagination.
+Principal of the last Subscriber in the previous fetch to continue pagination.
   - `take`: Optional.
 Number of subscription entries to return.
   - `filter`: Optional.
 Filters for retrieving specific statistical data.